-One of the top priorities for IT directors in 2017 is to enable rapid change within their organizations.
+One of the top priorities for IT directors is to enable rapid change within their organizations.

-Switching from several dedicated applications, which are difficult to maintain and problematic, to a single no-code, quick-response platform may prove to be crucial for companies.
+Switching from several dedicated applications to a single no-code/low-code, quick-response platform is proving crucial for forward-thinking companies.

-According to Gartner’s 2016 “CIO Agenda” survey among IT directors, over 2500 brands from 93 countries will spend a total of $292 billion on IT.
+According to Gartner’s 2016 “CIO Agenda” survey of IT directors, over 2500 brands from 93 countries will spend a total of $292 billion on IT.
 According to the report, the top organizations that participated in the study tripled their digital processes over the last two years.
-By 2018, these processes will double again.
+By 2018, the digitization of these processes are predicted to double again.
 Gartner calls this the building of a digital ecosystem.

-However, in the age of digital transformation, it is important not only to digitize data and processes, but to do it right.
-Many companies need to examine their portfolio of applications implemented in recent years and determine what consequences the maintenance thereof will have for their business.
-They also need to consider whether it is possible – or even necessary – to optimize their existing application architecture.
+In this age of the digital transformation, it is not just important to digitize data and processes, but to do it right.
+Many companies need to examine their application portfolios and what effect the maintenance thereof will have for their business.
+They also need to consider whether it is possible, or even necessary, to optimize their existing application architecture.

 Will IT step up to the challenge?

-IT departments often have to deal with complicated life situations.
-For example, three people are hired to maintain and develop thirty different business applications and naturally, they divide the tasks by each taking ten.
-This system could work as long as one of them doesn’t take a longer vacation.
-In such a case, the company has a problem, because every application is different, and requires certain skills.
-As a result, the remaining employees will not only have on their minds the applications they already know, but ten more about which they have no clue.
+IT departments often have to deal with complicated real-life situations.
+For example, if three people are hired to maintain and develop thirty different business applications, they will divide the tasks to 10 each.
+This system works as long as none of them take a long vacation.
+In such a case, the company has a problem, because every application is different, and requires a different skillset to manage.
+As a result, the remaining employees will not only have to focus on their apps, but also 10 new ones they are potentially not experienced with.

-Maintaining such a system involves thirty contracts with thirty vendors, thirty SLA payments, and thirty different people to work with in developing each application.
-Furthermore, the end users have to deal with thirty different application interfaces.
-Finally, there comes a moment where we need to figure out if there is a way out of this situation.
+Maintaining such a system may involve thirty contracts with thirty vendors, thirty SLA payments, and thirty different project managers dedicated to developing the application.
+Furthermore, end users have to deal with thirty different application interfaces.

 Unification instead of liquidation

-The gut reaction of many companies is to get rid of some of their applications in order to save on maintenance and development.
-The problem is that this is not always possible, because if applications work, they are usually used by employees.
-But, there is another way: a homogeneous application environment of Rapid Application Development and Business Process Management platforms.
-It unites overly complicated application architecture within a company, but that’s not all.
+The knee-jerk reaction of many companies is to simply get rid of some applications to save on maintenance and development.
+The problem is that this is not always possible, because if these applications work, they are usually used by employees.
+There is another way: a homogeneous Rapid Application Development and Business Process Management environment.
+These systems unite complicated application architectures within a company, and much more.

-Above all, single platform means standardization.
-A company can use 30 applications simultaneously, but the IT department can maintain them via one hardware system.
-All it needs is one set of skills, regardless of what each application is responsible for, as all of them are built on the same platform.
-The IT department also gains more flexibility with regard to human resources.
-It is very easy to introduce a new person to the system – for example, to oversee maintenance and development during the absence of another team member – since RAD/BPM platforms most often allow delivery of applications without coding.
+Above all, a single platform means standardization.
+A company may use 30 applications simultaneously, but the IT department can maintain them all via a single system.
+Only one set of skills is needed for IT staff, regardless of what application needs attention.
+The IT department also gains more flexibility with regards to human resources and onboarding.
+With a unified platform, it is very easy to introduce a new employee to the application environment.

 One platform to rule them all

-RAD/BPM platforms have now matured enough to become a real alternative to creating dedicated applications – not only secondary applications with little business significance, but also business critical ones.
+RAD/BPM platforms have matured enough to become a real software development alternative, and not just for secondary applications without critical business significance.
 Until now, this has been unthinkable.
-Just 5 years ago, critical solutions were dedicated solutions, period.
-But today, essential applications can be built using a unified platform.
+Just 5 years ago, critical solutions were almost always dedicated solutions.
+Today, essential applications can be built using a unified platform.

 Data reusability is also very important.
 Almost 30 years ago, ERP systems began to appear.
-These systems were integrated in the sense that businesses received a connected system instead of separate modules for finances, personnel, sales, and storage, which were completely independent and did not “communicate” with each other.
-All the user had to do was to register a contractor in one module to be able to use the same data in another.
-This prevented redundant physical data, as well as business activities related to its administration, maintenance, and reuse.
-The exact same thing is happening now in the context of application platforms.
-Thanks to RAD/BPM, we no longer have to deal with dozens of independent islands that need to be integrated through tedious bridge building.
-Instead, we have one system which allows data to be used in different business processes after being entered only once.
-And it’s becoming easier than ever.
+Businesses received connected systems instead of separate modules for finances, personnel, sales, and storage, which were previously completely independent and did not “communicate” with each other.
+With ERP systems, all a user had to do was to register a contractor in one module to be able to use the same data in another.
+This prevented redundant physical data, as well as redundant business activities related to administration, maintenance, and reuse.
+The exact same thing is happening now with application platforms.
+Thanks to RAD/BPM, we no longer have to deal with dozens of independent application islands that need to be integrated through the use of tedious bridge building.
+Instead, we can now have one system which allows data to be used in different business processes after being entered only once, and it’s becoming easier than ever.

 Flexibility above all

-Unification of a company’s application environment also entails significant improvements in terms of strategic operations, which is the main goal of implementing Corporate Architecture.
-Because RAD/BPM platforms are low-code applications, some of them offer great flexibility in change management.
-This allows companies to easily adapt their business applications to their evolving needs.
-When a new business model emerges, along with the necessity to change the application serving the previous model, a company can deliver this new solution very quickly.
-And this means not a couple months of work, but rather a few weeks, or even days.
+The unification of a company’s application environment also entails significant improvements in terms of strategic operations, which is the main goal of implementing a corporate architecture.
+Because RAD/BPM platforms use low-code/no-code principles, they can offer great flexibility in change management.
+This allows companies to easily adapt their business applications to evolving business and market needs.
+This means that when a new business model emerges, a company can deliver a new or updated solution very quickly.
+Instead of a couple months of work, the timeframe becomes a few weeks, or even days.
 That’s all it takes to build new applications, or completely change those currently in operation.
-As a result, a company gains more control over its business, better coordination of activities, and the full range of information needed to make critical business decisions – all in one place, all in one click.
+As a result, companies gain more control and better coordination of their activities, with access to the full range of information needed to make critical business decisions: all in one place, all in one click.

-From the business perspective, this is the preparation we need for the Fourth Industrial Revolution.
+From a business perspective, this is the needed for the Fourth Industrial Revolution.